 She is a disputes lawyer with substantial court and arbitration experience.
 In this respect, she has represented local and international clients in the Singapore Court and in SIAC and ICC arbitrations covering various industries including the oil and gas, paper manufacturing, telecommunications and food processing industries.

 Thenuga graduated from the Singapore Management University with a Juris Doctor and a Bachelor of Business Management with a double major.

-She is admitted to the Singapore Bar and serves on the Law Society of Singapore’s Alternative Dispute Resolution committee and Pro Bono Services Project Law Help committee.
+She is admitted to the Singapore Bar and serves on the Board of the Singapore Network of the International Women's Insolvency & Restructuring Confederation and Pro Bono Services Project Law Help committee.

 The much-anticipated Insolvency, Restructuring and Dissolution Bill was recently passed.
 The bill aims to ensure that Singapore's restructuring and insolvency laws remain relevant and progressive to support its position as a global restructuring hub.
 The bill also represents the last phase of implementing recommendations from the Insolvency Law Review Committee and the Committee to Strengthen Singapore as an International Centre for Debt Restructuring.